Smoothing proximal gradient method for general structured sparse regression: Smoothing proximal gradient

-The idea of smoothing the non-smooth function was first discussed in \citep{Nesterov:05}.
-The algorithm presented in \citep{Nesterov:05} only works for smooth problems so that it has to smooth out the entire non-smooth penalty (including the $\ell_1$-norm).
-However, it is precisely the \emph{non-smoothness} of the penalty that leads to exact zeros in optimal solutions.
-Therefore, although widely adopted in optimization field, this approach cannot yield exact zero solution and leads the problem of where to truncate the solution to zero.
-Moreover, the algorithm in \citep{Nesterov:05} requires the condition that $\bb$ is bounded and that the number of iterations is pre-defined, which are impractical for real applications.
-Instead, our approach combines the smoothing idea with the proximal gradient method and hence leads to the exact sparse solutions.
+The general idea of the smoothing technique used in this paper was first introduced by \citet{Nesterov05}.
+The algorithm presented in \citet{Nesterov05} only works for smooth problems so that it has to smooth out the entire nonsmooth penalty.
+Our approach separates the simple nonsmooth $\ell_1$-norm penalty from the complex structured sparsity-inducing penalties.
+In particular, when an $\ell_1$-norm penalty is used to enforce the \textit{individual-feature-level sparsity} (which is especially necessary for fused lasso), we smooth out the complex structured-sparsity-inducing penalty while leaving the simple $\ell_1$-norm as it is.
+One benefit of our approach is that it can lead to solutions with \textit{exact zeros} for irrelevant features due to the $\ell_1$-norm penalty and hence avoid the post-processing (i.e., truncation) step.\footnote{When there is no $\ell_1$-norm penalty in the model (i.e., $\lambda=0$), our method still applies.
+However, to conduct variable selection, as for other optimization methods (e.g., IPM), we need a post-processing step to truncate parameters below a certain threshold to zeros.} Moreover, the algorithm in \citet{Nesterov05} requires the condition that ${\bolds\beta}$ is bounded and that the number of iterations is predefined, which are impractical for real applications.\looseness=-1

-As for the convergence rate, the gap between $O\left(\frac{1}{\epsilon}\right)$ and the optimal rate $O(\frac{1}{\sqrt{\epsilon}})$ is due to the approximation of the structured-sparsity-inducing penalty.
-It is possible to show that if $\bX^T\bX$ is a positive definite (PD) matrix, $O(\frac{1}{\sqrt{\epsilon}})$ can be achieved by a variant of excessive gap method \citep{ExcessiveGap}.
-However, such a rate can not be easily obtained for sparse regression problems where $J>N$ (i.e., $\bX^T\bX$ is not PD).
-For some special cases as discussed in Section \ref{sec:back}, such as tree-structured or the $\ell_1/\ell_{\infty}$ mixed-norm based overlapping groups, $O(\frac{1}{\sqrt{\epsilon}})$ can be achieved at the expense of more computation time for solving the proximal operator.
-It remains an open question whether we can further boost the generally-applicable smoothing proximal gradient method to achieve $O(\frac{1}{\sqrt{\epsilon}})$.
+As for the convergence rate, the gap between $O(\frac{1}{\varepsilon})$ and the optimal rate $O(\frac{1}{\sqrt{\varepsilon}})$ is due to the approximation of the structured sparsity-inducing penalty.
+It is possible to show that if $\bX$ has a full column rank, $O(\frac{1}{\sqrt{\varepsilon}})$ can be achieved by\vadjust{\goodbreak} a variant of the excessive gap method [\citet{ExcessiveGap}].
+However, such a rate cannot be easily obtained for sparse regression problems where $J>N$.
+For some special cases as discussed in the next section, such as tree-structured or the $\ell_1/\ell_{\infty}$ mixed-norm based overlapping groups, $O(\frac{1}{\sqrt{\varepsilon}})$ can be achieved at the expense of more computation time for solving the proximal operator.
+It remains an open question whether we can further boost the generally-applicable SPG method to achieve $O(\frac{1}{\sqrt{\varepsilon}})$.